Who runs the Whitefield Christian Trust?

 Who will we help?

-We are as flexible as possible in providing homes for those who fit our criteria and who have been engaged in long-term service which is usually defined as between 20 and 30 years.
-Since the Trust was established, we have helped a total of over 20 mission partners, including families, couples and single people.
-Most have worked overseas, but some have been involved in mission in the UK.
+We are as flexible as possible in providing homes for those who fit our criteria and who have been engaged in long-term service which is usually defined as over 20 years.
+Since the Trust was established, we have helped a total of over 30 mission partners, including families, couples and single people.

 Case studies